 Traits of Successful People

-- Establish a daily routine and stick to it. – People who succeed know what they are doing ahead of time.
+- Establish a daily routine and stick to it. – People who are Successful People know what they are doing ahead of time.
 There is a plan.
 Every morning, they have a routine, and they do it without fail to better their lives.

 - If you slip up, don’t quit!
 (And we WILL!)
 It’s ok!
 I promise.
 Simply recognize that you missed the mark and aim again.